A23droid/A23droid/README.md

 *Building useful things, learning on the go.*

-Hi, I’m Aditya — a curious CSE undergrad who loves solving problems.
+Hi, I’m Aditya, a curious CSE undergrad who loves solving problems.
 🛠️ I like breaking things to understand how they work (and maybe fix them later).
 💡 I build side-projects to explore new ideas and learn by doing.
 🚀 Always experimenting, failing fast, and figuring things out.